 Description

-Studded with fresh berries and spiced with warm cinnamon, these Easy Blueberry Muffins use whole wheat flour and natural sweeteners to keep them healthy without sacrificing flavor.
+Studded with fresh berries and spiced with warm cinnamon, these blueberry muffins use whole wheat flour and natural sweeteners.
 They’re the make-ahead breakfast or snack of your dreams!

 Ingredients